yettsyjk/nsngFoodRecipesCrudApp/README.md

 1. Improving authentication
 1. intelligent formating for user to add their own comments for recipes they dislike
 _______________________________________________
+# Passion for NSNG lifestyle
-# This app has been a lot of fun to create as I highly respect the man that introduced me to NSNG (my husband CS Knapp).
-We find the teachings of Vinnie Tortorich to be wonderful and brought us back to enjoying healthy food lifestyles again.
-To learn more about NSNG go to https://vinnietortorich.com/what-is-nsng/
+1. This app has been a lot of fun to create as I highly respect the man that introduced me to NSNG (my husband CS Knapp).
+1. Our family finds the teachings of Vinnie Tortorich to be wonderful and brought us back to enjoying healthy food lifestyles again.
+1. To learn more about NSNG go to https://vinnietortorich.com/what-is-nsng/